ietf-wg-mimi/mimi-arch/draft-barnes-mimi-arch.md

 added/removed by other users).

 As discussed above, the **end-to-end security control protocol** manages the end-to-end security state of the room.
-In addition to distributing messages that add or remove clients from the end-to-end security state, this protocol also allows servers to distribute cryptographic information that clients have pre-registered, which allows clients to be asynchronously added to rooms.
+This protocol also allows servers to distribute cryptographic information that clients have pre-registered, which allows clients to be asynchronously added to rooms.

 ## Messages